stacks-network/docs/src/pages/storage-hubs/digital-ocean-deploy.md

 14. Ensure the `proofsRequired` value is set to the number `0` (zero).

-  This will allow Blockstack user to write to your Gaia hub, without any social proofs required.
+  This will allow Stacks user to write to your Gaia hub, without any social proofs required.
 You can change this later on, and do other things to lock-down this Gaia hub to just yourself, but that is outside the scope of this document.

   At this point, the `json.config` file should be completed and appear similar to the following &&mdash;; but with your values.